 But Plaskett's greatest feats came with the Ponce Leones.
 In 1960-61, with 15 homers, 45 RBI, and a .328 batting average in 64 games, he became the second of four players to win Puerto Rico's Triple Crown.
 (The others: Willard "Ese Hombre" Brown--twice, Wally Joyner, and Héctor Villanueva.
 Only Plaskett didn't win MVP, as Luis "Tite" Arroyo led San Juan to the title.)
 At age 20 in 1958-59, though Al McBean of St. Thomas captured the PRWL's Rookie of the Year honors, Elmo led the league in hits and triples and became the third of 10 men with three homers in a game.
 He also led the league in RBI in 1962-63.

 Cal Ermer, who later led the Minnesota Twins (1967-68), was Elmo's skipper for the Triple Crown year.
-Singling out Plaskett's prowess with breaking stuff, Ermer states flat out, "Never, in my 57 years of pro baseball, have I seen a young hitter as good as Elmo was."
+Singling out Plaskett's prowess with breaking stuff, Ermer stated flat out, "Never, in my 57 years of pro baseball, have I seen a young hitter as good as Elmo was."
 Teammate Cal Neeman also told the manager that Elmo was the best he'd run across since Mickey Mantle--and Neeman had broken in with The Mick at Class D Joplin, Missouri, in 1950.

-Ermer recalls how his young friend outdueled another fellow Lion, Rafael Alomar (brother of Sandy Alomar Sr.), for the batting title.
+Ermer recalled how his young friend outdueled another fellow Lion, Rafael Alomar (brother of Sandy Alomar Sr.), for the batting title.
 Luis "Canena" Márquez, then a Ponce player-coach, told his boss that Rafael had a badly upset stomach.
 "I did not see him for six days, in the meantime Elmo got two and three hits.
 Alomar showed up in Mayagüez for the last games of the season and told me he was ready to play."
 Alomar led Elmo .3267 to .3265, but he went 0-for-8 while Plaskett finished his stretch drive 3-for-8.
 The runner-up in home runs that winter was Frank Howard, quite possibly the strongest man in major-league history.

 One would think that such results in a high-quality league would surely have led to more than a mere 17 games in the majors.
-Joe L. Brown recalls Plaskett as "an outstanding young hitter.
+Joe L. Brown recalled Plaskett as "an outstanding young hitter.
 We thought we really had something...we did have something there."
-He cites a March 1961 spring training game in which Elmo hammered tough Lew Burdette for two homers and then a double off the top of the wall.
+He cited a March 1961 spring training game in which Elmo hammered tough Lew Burdette for two homers and then a double off the top of the wall.

 But the Pirates were well stocked at all of Plaskett's positions: Hall of Famers Willie Stargell and Roberto Clemente in the outfield, slugger Dick Stuart and Donn Clendenon at first, Don Hoak and bonus baby Bob Bailey at third.
 The organization decided to convert Elmo to catcher, but there too, in 1965 Jim Pagliaroni set a club record for HRs that still stands.

-Most of all, though, Brown believes Elmo's main drawback was that "he allowed himself to get heavy."
+Most of all, though, Brown believed Elmo's main drawback was that "he allowed himself to get heavy."
 That is interesting because those Bucs also had corpulent Smoky Burgess behind the plate, but Burgess was a proven vet and ace pinch-hitter.
 Perhaps if Plaskett had played a decade later, the DH rule could have helped him--his sweet natural swing was his biggest asset.

-Elrod Hendricks, another Virgin Islander who spent many winters in Puerto Rico, concurs.
+Elrod Hendricks, another Virgin Islander who spent many winters in Puerto Rico, concurred.
 "He had bad hands," observed Ellie, whose hard-earned skills behind the plate got him to the majors.
 "He worked and made himself into an adequate receiver."
 The learning process was painful, though--a deep bone bruise on his right hand cost Elmo most of the summer of 1961.
 The injury required several rounds of special treatment and lingered into that winter, which was the worst of his Puerto Rican prime.
 He batted just .226 with 3 HR and 21 RBI in defense of his Triple Crown.

-Plaskett made the Pirates roster in spring training 1963, but he saw little action, going just 3 for 21 in 10 games.
+Plaskett made the Pirates roster in spring training 1963, but he got little action, going just 3 for 21 in 10 games.
 On May 18 that year, he was inserted at third base after shortstop Johnny Logan was ejected in a rhubarb.
 Although he was not charged with any errors, Elmo had a rough day with the glove, apparently costing the Bucs at least three runs in a 6-4 loss to the Dodgers.
-He would never again resurface in the majors, finishing his career with a .200 average.
+He never again resurfaced in the majors, finishing his career with a .200 average.

 Plaskett spent the 1963-64 winter with the Aguilas Cibaeñas in the Dominican League owing to a front-office dispute.
 Pittsburgh wanted him only to catch, but the Leones said they'd use him wherever they saw fit, underscoring the serious play-to-win mentality in the PRWL.
 The Pirates had an arrangement with Cibao too; teammates there included Stargell and Steve Blass.
-Ironically, Elmo still saw much duty at third, as Orlando McFarlane was also with the club.
+Ironically, Elmo still saw much duty at third, since Orlando McFarlane was also with the club.
 The Cuban, a natural receiver, won the backup spot with the Bucs in '64.

 Elmo returned to Ponce for the winter of 1964-65.
 But early that season, he caught a spike sliding into second and badly broke his fibula, putting him out for the year.
-Backing up Joe Brown's view, Horace Clarke notes it was then that Elmo put on weight, which in turn didn't help the leg when the cast came off.
-"That one major accident was really detrimental to his career," he states.
+Backing up Joe Brown's view, Horace Clarke noted it was then that Elmo put on weight, which in turn didn't help the leg when the cast came off.
+"That one major accident was really detrimental to his career," Clarke stated.
 Possibly domestic contentment added a few pounds too.
 On January 16, 1965, with Al McBean serving as best man, Plaskett married Digna Marie Rodríguez of Ponce.
 The union eventually dissolved, but it produced three children: a daughter also named Digna Marie, son Elmo Jr. ("Elmito"), and another daughter named Joanne.

 Either McBean or Clarke formed a V.I. tandem with Plaskett for several of his nine seasons in Ponce.
-In fact, Horace says that Elmo urged the Lions to trade for him in the winter of 1962-63.
+In fact, Horace said that Elmo urged the Lions to trade for him in the winter of 1962-63.
 However--mainly because Pittsburgh had McBean sit out that PRWL season and the next--the whole trio was on the field together just briefly, in 1964 before Elmo's leg injury.